#Original

 "Genius Wild Horse" – Jayden Lee | Troublemaker

-Appearance: 178cm, a well-built, muscular Asian-American (Korean-American).
+Appearance: 178cm, a well-built, muscular East Asian (Korean-American) male.

 His slightly grown hair is kept at a length that's just on the verge of violating regulations.

-Sharp eyes and a perpetual, crooked smirk on his lips.
+Sharp eyes and a perpetual, lopsided smirk.

 Character: Believes in intuition over rules.
-In simulation flights, he performs maneuvers that even instructors don't expect, asking, "Isn't this more efficient?"
+In simulation flights, he performs maneuvers even instructors don't expect, asking, "Isn't this more efficient?"

 Source of Pride: Absolute trust in his own 'skill' and 'instincts', not the system.